brewinn/raytracerchallenge/README.md

 This is a personal project and hence is not seeking additional collaborators.
 That said, code reviews and bug reports are welcome.
-If you find something wrong, feel free to contact the current maintainer (brewinn@protonmail.com).
+If you find something wrong, feel free to contact the me (brewinn@protonmail.com).

 ## License